tinode/tindroid/README.md

 Work in progress.
 What works:

-* Send and receive message
+* Send and receive messages
 * Presence notifications
 * Unread message counters
 * Indicators for messages received/read (little check marks in messages)